s-victor/TinyPedal/README.md

 ## Credits

-See [docs\contributors.md](./docs/contributors.md) file for full list of contributors.
+See [docs\contributors.md](./docs/contributors.md) file for full list of developers and contributors.